OliverReviloD/Detect_Remediate__PS1__Show_MsgBox__ServiceUIexe/README.md

-Using Intune (Remediation PS1)  or SCCM ( Configuration nBaseline PS1)
+Using Intune (Remediation PS1)  or SCCM ( Configuration Baseline PS1)
 - your detection script detects any kind of incomompliance
 - your remediation is able to solve the issue